domyam97/element-picamera/picamera_notes.md

 ## Install Steps
 * use pip to install picamera package
-* clone [Raspberrry Pi Userland](https://github.com/raspberrypi/userland) and build with --aarch64 tag
+* go to third-party/userland and run `sudo ./buildme --aarch64`
 * add all the stuff you built to your path

 `touch ~/.bash_aliases`